sous-chefs/mysql/README.md

 - `package_name` - An array of packages to be installed.
 Defaults to a value looked up in an internal map.
 - `package_version` - Specific versions of the package to install, passed onto the underlying package manager.
 Defaults to `nil`.
 - `version` - Major MySQL version number of client packages.
-Only valid on for platforms that support multiple versions, such as RHEL via Software Collections and OmniOS.
+Only valid on for platforms that support multiple versions, such as RHEL via Software Collections.

 #### Actions